wanhanbo/minimal-portfolio/README.md

 ## For the Future
-If you want to **contribute** and make this much better for other developer have a look at [Contributing Manual](./CONTRIBUTING.md) to understand the contribution steps properly.
+If you want to **contribute** and make this much better for developers, pleae have a look at [Contributing Manual](./CONTRIBUTING.md) to understand the contribution steps properly.

 If you can help us with these.
 Please don't hesitate to open a [pull request](https://github.com/rahuldkjain/minimal-portfolio/pulls).